"Smile, breathe, and go slowly."

 My thoughts quiet down naturally as I focus on drawing and colouring small details, and extended pockets of silence are spontaneously emerging as I go about my working day.

-- Emotional Awareness: Seeing emotions in visual form by recognizing and naming emotions through art, writing and other expressive arts.
+- Emotional Awareness: Seeing emotions in visual form by recognizing and naming emotions though writing and expressive arts.

 - Emotional Expression: Expressing and accepting difficult, forbidden and unknown "younger" emotions through uncensored spontaneous/expressive art for emotional release.